 PLATFORM: ART & MUSIC

-Curated by Candida Stevens, for the 2022 Fair, Platform will explore the theme of Music and its part in contemporary visual art.
+Curated by Candida Stevens, for the 2022 Fair, Platform explored the theme of Music and its part in contemporary visual art.

 Music has been inextricably linked to the fashions, expressions and entertainment of mankind since the beginning of time.
 Music and fine art have borrowed from each other for centuries through a combination of pure inspiration, collaborations and appropriation.
 Visual art and music are allied in the way their movements are titled and they share terms, like mood, tone, composition.
 Importantly they share a purpose, to inspire and provoke, both our minds and our mood.

-We see music as a significant influence in the history or art.
-Gustav Klimt praised Schubert, Arnold Schoenberg was inspired by Wassily Kandinsky’s abstract forms, and Morton Feldman worked closely with Mark Rothko.
+Music is seen as a significant influence in history and art; Gustav Klimt praised Schubert, Arnold Schoenberg was inspired by Wassily Kandinsky’s abstract forms, and Morton Feldman worked closely with Mark Rothko.
 It is affiliated with the rise of modernism and is an inseparable factor in the rise of Pop.

 There is plenty of evidence that music and visual art have a long-standing connection and mutual endorsement, which is unsurprising.
 Across art forms and materials, artists working in various styles refer to the movement, rhythm and other elements of music.
 Even when visual art and music do not overtly influence one another, they can share abstract qualities without having direct communication.
 Visual art and music share common cultural influences, including societal, political and technological.
 With contemporary craft and contemporary art increasingly occupying a shared space in both exhibitions and collections, we look at the range of music inspired visual art being made today.